hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/4-security/index.md

         - max: 60KM
     - need new generation of computers
     - in theory, can break any (pre-quantam cryptographic) encryption very quickly
+- used in data transfers (no idea)
+    - use polarized light for encoding data
+    - in quantam states, for transmission over 2 particles
+    - Initial polarisation
+        - of first two photons
+        - determines O and 1 bit of the data
+    - Polarisation of subsequent bits
+        - is determined at random
+    - Recipient measures data using random polarisation
+    - Used to establish a shared key
+    - No third party sees the key
+    - Key then used to create other keys for use in encryption
+    - Called **QKD (quantum key distribution)**
+    - Data state is changed when viewing by others
+    - Impossible to eavesdrop without alerting it

 ## AAA